h2tc-roboticsx/H2TC/README.md

 ```
 Now you should be able to see the prompt indicating that two machines have successfully communicated with each other, if everything goes well.

-**Step 5**: Follow the prompt interactive instructions to complete a record.
-The main recorder [`src/recorder.py`](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/recorder.py) will automatically communicate with and command Hand Engine and NatNet client to record.
+**Step 5**: Follow the interactive instructions prompted by the main recorder [`src/recorder.py`](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/recorder.py) to complete a record.
+The main recorder  will automatically communicate with and command Hand Engine and NatNet client to record in a synchronous manner.
 Nevertheless, we do recommend you regularly check Hand Engine and the NatNet client to see if it bugs.
 <!-- </details> -->

 ## Data Processing